- Bellevue Hospital: What is the evidence for anticoagulation in atrial tachycardias?

 BackgroundÂ

-Direct Oral Anticoagulants (DOACs) are a class of medications consisting of the thrombin inhibitor, dabigatran (Pradaxa), and the factor Xa inhibitors, rivaroxaban (Xarelto), apixaban (Eliquis), and edoxaban …
+Direct Oral Anticoagulants (DOACs) are a class of medications consisting of the thrombin inhibitor, dabigatran (Pradaxa), and the factor Xa inhibitors, rivaroxaban (Xarelto), apixaban (Eliquis), …

 Pharmacists: The Optimal Solution to Suboptimal Vaccination Rates